MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## Geneva

 [Geneva](https://aka.ms/geneva) is an Azure service.
-See /developers/articles/telemetry/ for more information.
+See /developers/articles/telemetry/ (link tbd) for more information.

 ## impression ID